-The move isn't surprising, considering last year, the Los Angeles City Council, led by council members Paul Koretz, Bob Blumenfield, and Mitch O’Farrell, unanimously voted to ban the sale and manufacturing of fur, making it the largest city in the United States (and the world!) to go fur-free.
+On Tuesday, the Los Angeles City Council, led by council members Paul Koretz, Bob Blumenfield, and Mitch O’Farrell, unanimously voted to ban the sale and manufacturing of fur, making it the largest city in the world to go fur-free.

 Before the vote, PETA rallied in front of LA's city hall to remind the council members what was at stake, including longterm supporters like actresses Alicia Sliverstone and Mena Survari.
 Each of the women tweeted rallying cries to bring awareness to the day's events.
 Both Silverstone and Suvari each wrote: "Exciting news The